NGO Management Internship in Malawi

 HIGHLIGHTS

-• Gain practical experience in NGO Management, Fundraising, Marketing, Communications
+• Gain practical experience in NGO Management, Fundraising, and Communications

 • Contribute to a nonprofit on a mission to teach children how to care for and regenerate their natural environment, to value their local resources, and to learn how to produce their own nutritious food

-• Get involved with school projects and the work in the gardens
+• Get involved with school projects and work in the gardens

-• Gain a full insight in the day to day running of a nonprofit organisation
+• Experience the day-to-day running of a nonprofit

-• Live and work in Nkhata Bay on the banks of lake Malawi
+• Live and work in Malawi, the warm heart of Africa

-• Visit to one of the many islands, markets, craft stores or enjoy the beauty of Lake Malawi
+• Explore and enjoy the beauty of Lake Malawi

 ENQUIREAPPLY NOW